 You may be interested to know that…

 - As shown during the taxi sequence, the aircraft was christened “Aotearoa”, which is the Maori name of New Zealand and means “land of the long white cloud”.
 It is one of the first 767-200s used by Air New Zealand.
-This can be noticed as the plane taxies to the runway… before it becomes a 737-200.
+The name can be seen as the plane lines up for take-off.

-- The major airport in the American Samoa is in a city called Pago Pago, which is actually pronounced “Pango Pango”, as accurately depicted by the actors.
+- The major airport in the American Samoa is called Pago Pago, which is actually pronounced “Pango Pango”, as accurately depicted by the actors.
 The same thing can be said about Nadi, in Fiji, which is pronounced “Nandi”.

 Here are the main differences between the real event and the movie depiction.
 This information comes from Stanley Stewart’s excellent book Emergency!
 Crisis on the Flight Deck.

 - Jay departed Pago Pago for Norfolk Island in the night of December 21, 1978, and landed one day later (due to the International Date Change line crossing).
-The movie depicts his departure (and Frank’s balked departure) as occurring after Christmas Day.
+The movie depicts his departure (and Frank’s crash) as occurring after Christmas Day.

 - The only characters that were kept in the movie were Gordon Vette and Jay Prochnow, whose last name in the movie was changed for personal reasons.
 Both pilots were consultants in the production and appear in a cameo scene at the end of the movie.

 - Aboard what was really flight 103 (and not 308), there were also First Officer Arthur Dovey and Second Officer Gordon Brooks (later killed in the Mount Erebus, Antarctica crash on November 28, 1979).
 An Air New Zealand DC-8 First Officer, Malcolm Forsyth, flying off-duty as a passenger, later joined the three airmen.